mbankole/SimpleTweets/README.md

   * [X] User can then enter a new tweet from a second activity and then post this to twitter
   * [X] User is taken back to home timeline with new tweet visible in timeline
   * [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  * [X] User can switch between Timeline and Mention views using tabs.
+  * [X] User can navigate to view their own profile
+  * [X] User can click on the profile image in any tweet to see another user's profile.

 The following **optional** features are implemented: